brianlinUM/youtube-timestamps/README.md

 ## Installation
 To install the chrome extension to the browser *without* building, find the latest release on github: https://github.com/brianlinUM/youtube-timestamps/releases, and from assets download and unzip the `dist-v*.zip`.
 Then, enable *Developer Mode* in `chrome://extensions/`.
 "Load unpacked" from `dist-v*/`, which contains `manifest.json`.

+If you have any Youtube tabs open, make sure to refresh them before using the extension.

 ## Building
 Before beginning, make sure to have Node.js and NPM installed.